ryancbutler/XDReplicate/README.md

 - 05-12-2017: bug fixes
 - 05-22-17: browsername in apps and permission fixes
 - 06-01-17: Fixes for BrokerPowerTimeScheme on desktop groups
+- 06-23-17: Fixes for folder creation and BrokerPowerTimeScheme

 ### XenDesktop Versions Tested